Greg McFarquhar University of Illinois

 |

 Greg McFarquhar received his B.Sc. in mathematics and physics from the University of Toronto, Canada in 1987.
 Thereafter, he changed his field of study to atmospheric sciences and received his M.Sc.
 (1989) and Ph.D.
 (1993) from the University of Toronto, specializing in cloud physics.
 Greg spent two years as a postdoctoral fellow at the Scripps Institute of Oceanography in La Jolla, California (1993-94) and worked at the National Center for Atmospheric Research in Boulder, Colorado (1995-2001) before joining the faculty at the University of Illinois in the fall of 2001.
 He is the outgoing chair of the American Meteorological Society Committee on Cloud Physics and a member of the International Commission on Clouds and Precipitation.
-He is an associate editor for the Quarterly Journal of the Royal Meteorological Society and the Journal of Climate, and has active research grants from the National Science Foundation (NSF), the Department of Energy (DOE), and the National Aeronautics and Space Administration (NASA).
+He is the chief editor for the American Meteorological Society's Monographs Collection, an associate editor for the Quarterly Journal of the Royal Meteorological Society and the Journal of Climate, and has active research grants from the National Science Foundation (NSF), the Department of Energy (DOE), and the National Aeronautics and Space Administration (NASA).
 He has formerly served as Chair of the DOE Atmospheric Radiation Measurement (ARM) program Cloud properties working group, and has been Chief Scientist for the ARM Uninhabited Aerospace Vehicle Program (ARM UAV), the ARM Aerial Vehicle Program (AVP) and the ARM Aerial Facilities (AAF).
 He was formerly a Richard and Margaret Romano Professorial Scholar at the University of Illinois.
-He has 92 publications in the refereed literature and has made over 300 presentations at conferences and working group meetings.
+He has 107 publications in the refereed literature and has made over 380 presentations at conferences and working group meetings.
 Interested candidates for graduate studies or postdoctoral positions are encouraged to contact him for more information.

 The most fundamental and complex problems in climate and weather research today are our poor understandings of the basic properties of clouds and our inability to determine quantitatively the many effects cloud processes have on weather and climate.
 Current climate models indicate that Earth's average surface temperature will warm from 1.5 to 4.5°C by 2100 due to increases in greenhouse gases, with the large uncertainty attributed to different treatments of clouds in climate models.
 Winter weather significantly impacts the transportation and power industries, schools and businesses, and severe thunderstorms can cause significant damage and flooding.
 Improved quantitative precipitation forecasts require a greater understanding of how cloud processes and the related energy release affect the structure and dynamics of storms.
 Research within the McFarquhar group addresses the overarching theme of clouds and their relation to climate and weather using a combination of field observations, satellite retrievals and numerical modeling studies.Prof.
 McFarquhar's work at Illinois aims at making fundamental advances in our understanding of cloud properties and processes, and improving our ability to represent clouds in weather and climate models.